sofwerx/mad-jack/README.md

 The physical scenario of the exercise was built around the concept of war games.
 With war games, there are always biases on each side of the battle; however, what insights, information, and questions arise before, during and after an operation?
 These questions could not be addressed until the Mad Jack’s Range began research in January 2018.

+# Phase 1: Safehouse

+The first phase was a physical structure populated with IoT devices and typical network infrastructure to be used for cyber attack and defense.

+# Phase 2: Cyber Range

+The second phase expanded the scope beyond the Safehouse structure to encompass the entire Sofwerx building, with the primary deliverable as a video showing active attacker scenarios and mitigation.

+# Wiki

+Please check out the [wiki](https://github.com/sofwerx/mad-jack/wiki) for the documentation of the efforts.